Gift Aid to Help Fund Your Electrician Training

 Window to Apply

-The Spring Application Cycle for the DEED Lineworker and Technical Education Scholarship is December 1 – February 15 each year.
-The Fall Application Cycle is August 1 – October 15 each year. ii.
+The Spring Application Cycle for the DEED Lineworker and Technical Education Scholarship is December 1 – February 15 each year (applications must be started before February 5).
+The Fall Application Cycle is August 1 – October 15 each year (applications must be started before October 5)ii.

 - High school seniors, graduates or trade school students.